matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

    existing setups will be broken by this change, and it is a trap for new users of the software.

+ * Cosmetically, URL-escaping base64 in otherwise-constant-length IDs results in variable length IDs, making it harder to visually scan lists of IDs and manipulate them in columnar form when doing devops work.

+ * Those developing against the CS API might reasonably expect us to use URL-safe identifiers in URLs where available, rather than deliberately choosing non-URL-safe IDs, which could be seen as developer-unfriendly.

 ## Proposal

 This MSC proposes that we should introduce a new room version, in which event IDs are encoded using the [URL-safe Base64 encoding](https://tools.ietf.org/html/rfc4648#section-5) (which uses `-` and `_` as the 62nd and 63rd characters instead of `+` and `/`).

+URL-safe Base64 encoding is then used consistently for encoding binary identifiers in the CS API - particularly in upcoming MSC1228 IDs for rooms and users, such that typical CS API developers should be able to safely assume that for all common cases they should use URL-safe Base64 when decoding base64 strings.

+The exception would be for E2EE data (device keys and signatures etc) which currently use normal Base64 with no easy mechanism to migrate to a new encoding.
+Given E2EE development is rare and requires expert skills, it seems acceptable to expect E2EE developers to be able to use the right encoding without tripping up significantly.

+Similarly, the S2S API could continue to use standard base64-encoded hashes and signatures, given they are only exposed to S2S API developers who are necessarily expert and should be able to correctly pick the right encoding.

 ## Counterarguments